-Preference and visitedness-based traversal with additional preference values and dynamic preference
+Preference- and visitedness-based traversal with additional preference values and dynamic preference

-Because of the dynamic preference (see Section 5.7), the cells, which are further from the preferred location are also visited.
-The traversal has only 3 minimum points (see Figure 35), because when a cell becomes visited, the preference value of this cell is decreased.
+As a result of dynamic preference (Section 5.7), the cells that are further from the preferred location are also visited.
+The traversal has only three minimum points (Figure 35) because when a cell becomes visited, the preference value of this cell is decreased.